Mission and Goals

 What is heart to heart's mission?

-Heart to Heart exists to support a new generation of Jewish and Palestinian citizens of Israel to become leaders who recognize the importance of building an inclusive shared society, and who have the skills and relationships needed to make it a reality.
+Heart to Heart exists to support a new generation in becoming leaders who recognize the importance of building an inclusive society, and who have the skills and motivation needed to make it a reality.